dockur/windows/readme.md

 * ### How do I connect using RDP?

-  The web-viewer is only ment to be used during installation, as its picture quality is low, and it has no audio or clipboard for example.
+  The web-viewer is mainly ment to be used during installation, as its picture quality is low, and it has no audio or clipboard for example.

   So for a better experience you can connect using any Microsoft Remote Desktop client to the IP of the container, using the username `docker` and by leaving the password empty.